Opera and artistic talent at West Green House garden

 Outside the walls, there's the impressive Nymphaeum with it's moongate entrance (above) and wide water steps and fountain designed by Quinlan Terry; the Paradise garden with its intricate rill and fountains; ponds traversed by bridges that lead to islands; the Alice Garden where you can have your own Mad Hatter's tea party (above), with its immaculately tended box parterre, and closer to the house, the green theatre and orangery (below).

-This year sees West Green House garden open from April to the end of September on Wednesdays, Saturdays and Sundays (11.00 - 16.00), but get there at either end of the day if you want to avoid the coach parties.
 Its proximity to London makes this a favourite with garden visit companies and you can find yourself overwhelmed by ladies in search of lavender!
-Marylyn Abbot's latest book: 'The Resilient Garden' gives a real insight into the garden here and provides lots of innovative ideas for "planning and planting for unpredictable weather".
-There's also a Temple Garden in the making, due to open 2012!
+Marylyn Abbot's book: 'The Resilient Garden' gives a real insight into the garden here and provides lots of innovative ideas for "planning and planting for unpredictable weather".

 |Outside the garden walls there is a vast area of parkland at West Green House|